alphanumericcharter/DOSAlias/README.md

 alias ver='uname -a'
 alias help='man'
 ```
-### To remove the new aliases if you have chosen yes during the installation:
+### To remove the new aliases if you have chosen no during the installation:
 `rm ~/.dosaliases`
 `nano ~/.bashrc`
 \